 Prichard also unleashes some of his favorite impersonations, including a Vince McMahon impression that has to be heard.

-While this list isn’t exhaustive, it is a great starting point for making any ear buds happy.
-If you have any wrestling podcasts suggestions that were not included in this piece, e-mail us saying why others should give it a listen.
-You never know, your words may end up in our ‘Suggestions from our Readers’ section on the next page!
+While this list of wrestling podcasts isn’t exhaustive, it is a great starting point for making any earbuds happy.
+If you have any podcast suggestions that were not included in this piece, e-mail us saying why others should give it a listen.
+You never know, your words may end up in our ‘Suggestions from our Readers’ section.

 And finally, if you’re into comics, check out my weekly comic book podcast alongside my longtime friend Nick Duke.
 While it isn’t actually focused on pro wrestling, any wrestling fan should give it a try, because it’s littered with references to our first love.
 And, after all, there are plenty of similarities between the four-color world of superheroes and the spandex world of pro wrestling.

-True to our word, here are wrestling podcast suggestions sent in by you, the readers!
+True to our word, here are wrestling podcasts sent in by you, the readers!
 If something didn’t make the list, send us an email at firstname.lastname@example.org with your suggestion and saying a few words about the show, and we’ll add it below!

 Submitted by reader: James Bolton